ukri-excalibur/excalibur-tests/apps/omb/README.md

 On 2x nodes using a range of processes per node from 1 up to as many as there are physical cores:
 - osu_mbw_mr - bandwidth and message rate (max value over all pairs and message sizes)

+The following tags are defined:
+    - Test name, as given above without the leading "osu_"
+    - "procs_per_node=N" where N is as described above for the relevant test

 # Installation - OpenHPC